terrabrasilis/terrabrasilisAnalyticsAPI/README.md

 ## Reporting Bugs

-Any problem should be reported to prodes@dpi.inpe.br.
+Any problem should be reported to terrabrasilis@inpe.br.